Simon-Wan/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Alice Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am a fourth-year undergraduate student at [YaoClass](https://iiis.tsinghua.edu.cn/), Tsinghua University.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+My  primary  research  interest  is  to  build  AI  systems  that  can  better  understand  human intentions and take actions in the physical world for humans and for themselves.
+I hope to improve  current  machine  intelligence  by  drawing  inspiration  from  findings  in  cognitive science,  especially  on  how  humans  represent  information  in  their  minds  and  how  they deliver internal ideas.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/YanmingWan_CV.pdf" "newtab" >}}curriculum vitae{{< /staticref >}}.